shmagiOniani/delivery-marketplace-app/GRADLE_FIX.md

 Gradle 9.0.0 has compatibility issues with React Native 0.82.1, particularly with JVM toolchain vendor specifications.

 ## Solution Applied
-Downgraded Gradle from 9.0.0 to 8.6 (more stable with React Native 0.82.1)
+Updated Gradle from 9.0.0 to 8.13 (required minimum for Android Gradle Plugin, compatible with React Native 0.82.1)

 **File Changed**: `android/gradle/wrapper/gradle-wrapper.properties`

+**Note**: The Android Gradle Plugin requires Gradle 8.13 minimum.
+This version should resolve the IBM_SEMERU issue while meeting the minimum requirement.

 ## Next Steps